clemtibs/wf2ls/README.md

 to the same.
 This assumption works accurately for me down to the second.
 Time zones could easily be converted, but more sample data from other time zones is needed to know what Workflowy is doing internally.

+If you have sample data to contribute from non PST timezones, please share!

 ### Dates (built-in tags)